briggstwitchell/git-workshop/branching/git-branch.md

 Then there are branches that software developers are currently working on, but aren't ready to be integrated into main.
 These are referred to as __feature branches__.
 Our repository now has one feature branch-- add styles.
 But we can make as many feature branches as we want, and we should!
 This is one of the most useful features of git.

 Any time we are going to make changes or implement a new feature, we should make a branch from the main integration branch.
-That way, if we don't like our changes, or discover they won't work, we still have a working copy of our software before we decided to tinker with it.
+That way, if we don't like our changes, or discover they won't work, we still have a working copy of our software from before we decided to tinker with it.

 > We can make a new branch and switch to it with just one command, instead of two:
 > ```bash